liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 ## Recent News<span id="news"></span>

+- Two papers are accepted by ACM TACO-2014.
+Congratulations for the fruits on memory swap system and AI for mobile systems!
 - "QuCloud+" is accepted by ACM TACO-2023.
 Congratulations for the fruits on Quantum computers!
 - "OSML" is accepted by FAST-2023.
 Congratulations!
 - Get a new funding from Guangdong Province for the Key R&D Program of Guangdong Province (Chief Scientist).